Tiana-Tian/StudBud/README.md

 # StudBud

-Web Prototype Documentation
+Web App Prototype Documentation

 By Tiana Tian

 # Web App Concept

-StudBud is an online study tool that aims to help design students better manage their team/individual projects and tasks.
+StudBud is an online study tool that aims to help design students better manage their design projects and tasks.

 * With easy access from all devices, StudBud puts users' project work at their fingertips to take quick action and stay on track at all times
 * Providing a kanban board to manage students' study process through oroganising to-dos, monitoring WIP, coordinating tasks and workload and hitting the deadline.
-* StudBud wish to use "Promodoro Timer" and "Stopwatch" to improve student concentration
+* StudBud wish to use "Promodoro Timer" and "Stopwatch" to improve student concentration and produtivity
-* And encourage them to take proper rest in between study sessions with the embedded music player
+* And encourage them to take proper rest in between study sessions with the embedded music player (optional)
 * It also provides a mini documentation library to store frequented learning materials (optional)

 # Website Design Refinment